hfl/jekyll-book-theme/README.md

 # What's `jekyll-book-theme`?

-It's another Jekyll static site generator theme for classic books (e.g. The Trial, Dr. Jekyll and Mr Hyde, A Tale of Two Cities, etc.) that is, a ready-to-fork template pack.
+It's another Jekyll static site generator theme for classic books (e.g. Strange Case of Dr. Jekyll and Mr Hyde, A Tale of Two Cities, The Trial, etc.) that is, a ready-to-fork template pack.

 See a live demo @ [`drjekyllthemes.github.io/jekyll-book-theme` »](http://drjekyllthemes.github.io/jekyll-book-theme/)